-[Grading] Performance grading will be provided based on quality of assigned reports and presentations, etc.
+[Grading] Performance grading will be provided based on examination.
+Attendance and quality of assigned reports, etc. are considered.

 [Course Goals] The aim of this course is to understand engineering problems and their mechanical background in the following points:

 - Physical properties and mechanical characteristics of quaternary soft soil deposits and relevant engineering problems in terms of disaster prevention